-- Successful match.
-(Y Flag) If the match confirms the student's immigration status as an eligible one, they can receive aid if the other eligibility criteria are also met.
-Comment code 143 will appear on the SAR and ISIR, and the successful match results are documentation of the student's eligibility.
-Of course, if you have other information about their status that seems to contradict the successful match result, you must resolve the conflict before paying the student (see "Conflicting Information" in Chapter 1) by going through the third-step verification process. - Record was not sent to DHS due to data entry errors.
-(Blank flag) The match won't be attempted if the student left the citizenship question blank (code 068), if the student said they were an eligible noncitizen but provided either no ARN or an illegible or invalid one (code 142), or if they changed their response to the citizenship question or changed their ARN after previous verification by the DHS (code 141).
+Successful match (Y primary match status) - if the match confirms the student's immigration status or category as an eligible one, they can receive aid if the other eligibility criteria are also met.
+Comment code 154 will appear on the FAFSA Submission Summary and ISIR, and the successful match results are documentation of the student's eligibility.
+If you have other information about their status that seems to contradict the successful match result, you must resolve the conflict before paying the student (see "Conflicting")

+Information" in Chapter 1) by performing the third-step verification process.

+- Record was not sent to DHS due to data entry errors (blank match status) the match won't be attempted if the student left the A-Number field blank, if the student said they were an eligible noncitizen but provided no A-Number (code 022), or if they changed their response to the citizenship question (code 019) or changed their A-Number after previous verification by the DHS (code 020).
 Instead, the student will receive a C code and a comment explaining the problem and directing them to provide the school with their most recent immigration documentation to support their eligibility.
-Compare the student's immigration document with the SAR/ISIR to determine the appropriate resolution action.
-If you or the student corrects the ARN and resubmits it so that the match can be conducted, and the student's eligibility is confirmed as an eligible noncitizen, the C code will not appear on the new ISIR.
+Compare the student's immigration document with the FAFSA Submission Summary/ISIR to determine the appropriate resolution action.
+If you or the student corrects the A-Number and resubmits it so that the match can be conducted, and the student's eligibility is confirmed as an eligible noncitizen, the C code will not appear on the new ISIR.
 To match the corrected ISIR with DHS, click "yes" on the drop-down box in the "Resend Record to Matches" field before submitting the correction.
-If the student's eligibility is not confirmed, (match flag = N), check their DHS secondary Confirmation Flag to determine how to proceed. - Student's noncitizen status has not yet been confirmed. secondary confirmation.
-The SAR and ISIR will have comment code 144 and a DHS match flag of "N" (indicating that the procedure is still in process).
-Within three to five business days, the CPS should generate a SAR and ISIR indicating the result in the "DHS Sec.
-Conf."
-Flag field.
-The "DHS second-step verification match flags..." subsection below explains each flag, its translation and how to proceed.
+If the student's eligibility is not confirmed, (primary match status = N), check their DHS secondary match status to determine how to proceed. - Student's noncitizen status/category has not yet been confirmed (N primary match status and C code) DHS will continue to check its records in a process called automated secondary confirmation.
+The FAFSA Submission Summary and ISIR will have comment code 155 and a primary match flag of "N" indicating that the procedure is still in process.
+Within three to five business days, the FPS should generate a FAFSA Submission Summary and ISIR indicating the result in the secondary match status field.
+The "DHS Secondary Match Statuses and Comment Codes" subsection below explains each status, its meaning, and how to proceed. - A case has already been submitted (D primary match status) cases that are already in review at DHS (i.e., a case with the A-Number provided on the FAFSA form has already been created) are given a "D" status, and comment code 288 is displayed.
+If you have questions about this status, please contact applicationsystemsdivision@ed.gov. - An invalid A-Number was provided (I primary match status) the value of "I" indicates that an invalid A-Number was submitted and comment code 289 is displayed.

-A correction to the student's name, date of birth, or ARN made while the DHS is conducting the automated secondary confirmation may start the process over, i.e., the correction may be sent through primary confirmation.
-Though unlikely, if the new primary confirmation match yields a "Y," the transaction can be used to award aid.
+A correction to the student's name, date of birth, or A-Number made while the DHS is conducting the automated secondary confirmation may start the process over, and the correction may be sent through primary confirmation.
+Though unlikely, if the new primary match status yields a "Y," the transaction can be used to award aid.
 The new transaction may have a new DHS verification number assigned.
-A correction made to a transaction that contains secondary confirmation results of "Y" or "C" (or a transaction with a primary confirmation result of "Y") will not be sent through the DHS match again.
-Otherwise, the record will be re-sent for matching.
+A correction made to a transaction that contains secondary match statuses of "Y" or "C" (or a transaction with a primary match status of "Y") will not be sent through the DHS match again.
+Otherwise, the record will be resent for matching.